utepe/cs212-Assignment2/README.md

 Display only gifts sorted by label.

-Display only shoes sorted by sizeDelete an item by item_id
+Display only shoes sorted by size

 Purchase an item by removing the purchased quantity from the inventory